Lindsay Lohan Grabs Her Chest In Plunge Neckline Dress On Instagram

 Prior to that, she shared a selfie of herself in the mirror where she appeared very youthful.
 So much so, that fans commented that “this pic reminds me of parent trap so much” and “Amazing, Lilo!”
-The casual selfie showed the actress posing in a yellow-and-white baseball shirt with 3/4-length sleeves, her hair down and drop earrings.
+The casual selfie showed the actress posing in a yellow-and-white baseball shirt with three-quarter-length sleeves, her hair down and drop earrings.
 She also accessorized with a large watch on her right arm, plus bracelets on her left.

 It’s hard to know if it’s a throwback photo or not, but there’s a chance it is, considering that the post prior to that was a look back at a photoshoot she did with Vanity Fair in the past.
 That post showed Lindsay in a wooden rocking chair, as she sported a simple white shirt and ruffled black skirt, as her hair was worn up.